navnorth/wp-nn-docker/docker/wp-content/plugins/enable-media-replace/readme.txt

 * [Regenerate Thumbnails Advanced](https://wordpress.org/plugins/regenerate-thumbnails-advanced/) - Fast, free and simple to use plugin to regenerate the thumbnails for your site after changing a theme (for example).
 Supported & maintained by [ShortPixel](https://ShortPixel.com)

 == Changelog ==

+= 3.4.2 =

+Release date: August 17th 2020
+* New - Also display files size in the replacement windows;
+* Fix - Replacing image with pdf file would cause noticesi;
+* Fix - Compensation for faulty WordPress installation that return empty error string on wp_upload_dir and falsely return relative paths and urls on WP core functions;
+* Fix - When choosing 'replace file and update names' and then uploading a file with identical name as source, it would postfix the duplicate name.
+This is no longer the case;
+* Fix - Wording clarification for the situation when the filename is changed, which will lead to broken links from external sites;
+* Fix - Added hard paths to require_once satements in order to prevent WP-CLI errrors;
+* Fix - If source image doesn't exist or in error state, replacement would be prevented by Javascript issue.

+= 3.4.1 =

+Release date: June 18th 2020
+* Fix - PHP Error when settings permissions failed.

+= 3.4.0 =

+Release date: June 9th 2020
+* New - In edit media screen EMR notes user who replaced file if this was not uploader;
+* New - Added Drag and Drop area for files;
+* New - When replacing with new file name, now also possible to update upload path;
+* Fix - Various minor CSS tweaks and fixes;
+* Update of Underlying libraries

+= 3.3.12 =

+Release date: 27th April 2020
+* Fixed - When trying to upload over-limit file would show too many error messages;
+* Language – 2 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted.

+= 3.3.11 =

+Release date: 10th March 2020
+* Fix the crashing of certain frontend builders when the plugin is active.

+= 3.3.10 =

+Release date: 23rd February 2020
+* Fix issue with JSON encoding which was interfering with Advanced Custom Fields and other plugins

+= 3.3.9 =

+Release date: 23rd February 2020
+* Fix issue with JSON encoded strings
+* Language – 0 new strings added, 2 updated, 0 fuzzied, and 0 obsoleted

+Release date: 19th February 2020
+* Fix issue with search/replacing non-image attachments and query
+* Language – 0 new strings added, 2 updated, 0 fuzzied, and 0 obsoleted

+= 3.3.8 =

+Release date: 18th February 2020
+* Fixes for WP 5.3+ -scaled images system.
+Will now replace those as well.
+* Updating and replacing images and thumbnails should now work for serialized (and such) metadata.
+  - For Beaver Builder
+* Add extra warning if mimetype is not allowed by WordPress for upload
+* Put Javascript version in wp_register_script
+* Hidden double 'replace media'
+* Replace Image label to Replace Media
+* Removed constant S3_UPLOADS_AUTOENABLE
+* Improved detection of SVG image sizes
+* Fixed - Logger doesn't call wp_upload_dir when not debugging
+* Extra - Javascript tries to resume after external errors.
+* Language – 0 new strings added, 2 updated, 0 fuzzied, and 0 obsoleted

+= 3.3.7 =

+Release date: 13th November 2019
+* call the hook enable-media-replace-upload-done on both modes
+* fix JSON compatibility for hostings that don't have JSON module activated
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

+= 3.3.6 =

+Release date: 5th September 2019
+* fix JSON compatibility for hostings that don't have JSON module activated

+= 3.3.5 =

+Release date: 25th July 2019
+* fix Replace button on the MediaLibrary image details popup

+= 3.3.4 =

+Release date: 23rd July 2019
+* compatibility fixes for WP version 4.8 and below
+* cache killer

+= 3.3.3 =

+Release date: 19th July 2019
+* Fix error "using $this when not in object context" on some PHP versions

+= 3.3.2 =

+Release date: 17th July 2019
+* Check if medium size !> 400px, display that one, otherwise smallest.
+* Fixed: Links not updated when using Advanced Custom Fields
+* Fixed: Fails silently when file is too big for upload
+* When source file does not exist, show placeholder instead of failed image load
+* Fixed: Fatal error when replacing images
+* Fixed: Not the right time zone on replace
+* Fixed Beaver Builder incompatibility by not allowing replace with rename.
+* Fixed: Cannot replace non default Wordpress file types, even those allowed to upload [ Media Library Assistant compat ]
+* Fixed: error when trying to remove a file that doesn't exist - because the files are actually on another server

+= 3.3.1 =

+Release date: 18th June 2019
+* Fix error class not found on WPEngine

+= 3.3.0 =
+* When replacing an image and changing the name, Search / Replace is now also done on the meta_value of postmeta.
+* Replace PDF thumbnails too
+* Copy title from EXIF
+* RTL View incorporated into the CSS
+* ‘wp_handle_upload’ filter should be treated as such (and not as action)
+* Use wp_attached_file instead of the GUID
+* Fix: replace missing file
+* Fix: aphostrophe breaking the upload
+* Fix: broken "before" image
+* Fix: update properly the date
+* Fix: errors for non-image items in Media Library
+* Fix: empty admin menu item created
+* Refactored all the code

 = 3.2.9 =
 * properly replace thumbnails names in the content when the replaced image has a different aspect ratio, thus the new thumbnails have a different height in the name.